swalberg/chef-f5/README.md

   # this is optional; If this VIP has IRules on the F5, this resource
   #                   will remove them and insert exactly what is specified
   #                   here.
-The attribute takes in a hash of `IRule Name`: `Priority`.
+The attribute takes in an array of irules.
+The order
-  #                   When changing priority you must not reuse a priority number.
-E.g.
+  #                   describes the priority of the irules.
-  #                   given the state below, to change the order of irules set priorities
+  #                   When changing priority of IRules, be aware that the F5
-  #                   to `irules('test-irule-2' => 1, 'test-irule' => 2)`, rather than simply
+  #                   doesn't provide an API for re-ordering associations therefore
-  #                   swapping the priority values as this will cause a `Priorities must be unique`
+  #                   the re-ordered rules must be deleted then re-added in the correct
-  #                   since irule associations are update sequentially error.
+  #                   order.
-  irules('test-irule' => 0, 'test-irule-2' => 1)
+  irules %w(test-irule test-irule-2)
 end

 # Create a F5 monitor template